Vaida12345/ConcurrentStream/Sources/ConcurrentStream/Documentation.docc/ConcurrentStream.md

 ## Throwing

-The closure should only throw when one needs to cancel the pending operations and throw the error, which will be captured in
+In ``map(_:)-4q8b6``-like closure, it should only throw when one needs to cancel the pending operations and throw the error, which will be captured in

 ```swift
 while let next = try await stream.next